Malamyaru/Nature-Xperience/README.md

 **Platform:** Xreal Air 2 Ultra / Beam Pro

-## 📖 Overview
-**Nature Xperience** is a Mixed Reality (MR) educational tool designed to bring the natural world into the urban classroom.

-Functioning as a "digital field trip," this application allows students to spawn, observe, and interact with realistic Japanese wildlife in their immediate physical environment.The project specifically addresses the lack of real-world exposure to wildlife for children living in urbanized cities.

 ## ✨ Key Features
 * **MR Passthrough:** Uses the Xreal Air 2 Ultra's clear lenses to blend digital animals with the real world, utilizing Plane Detection to place creatures on tables .